leadPipingProject/leadPiping/README.md

 ## How to reproduce the data

-### Step 1: supply the raw data into raw-data folder
+### Step 1: decompress the `raw-data.7z` file

-*Create a folder called `raw-data`, and put the following data files into the folder as they are*.
+*Decompressing the file will create a folder called `raw-data` into the repository root, which contains the following files:*

 - `raw-data/SW - All Lead WQ Samples (2010-18).xls`
 - `raw-data/SW - Comm pipe data.xls`